Sylvii1o23/dynamic-facial-expression-recognition/README.md

 Step3: run 'test_prediction.py' to perform emotion category predictions on the sample videos in the 'test_videos' folder.

-P.S.
-If you want to perform emotion recognition on your own videos, please modify 'test_prediction.py' by changing video_folder = "./test_videos" to the folder containing your videos, and update video_file = "Fear.mp4" with the name of your video file.
+<b>P.S.
+If you want to perform emotion recognition on your own videos, please modify 'test_prediction.py' by changing video_folder = "./test_videos" to the folder containing your videos, and update video_file = "Fear.mp4" with the name of your video file.</b>

 The other files in this repository are: